bhuone-garbu/classic-battleship/README.md

 }
 ```

-Then the rest is just maths and DOM manupulation from javascript to add/remove CSS classes and styles
+Once I knew how to navigate the `div`s using these maths, the rest was just simply listening for events and manupulating the DOM from Javascript to add/remove CSS classes and styles appropriately.

 ## Rules
-* 2 players in total - each player deploys all their ships on the 2x2 coordinates
+* 2 players in total - each player deploys all their ships on the 10x10 board.
+* Player can click any of the ships and then click on board to deploy.
+The axis can be roated by pressing the `rotate` button on the grid.
+* Ships cannot be deployed over previously chosen deployed ship coordinates.
+The UI won't allow you. :wink:
 * The bot will randomly choose its coordinates deploy all its ships as well after the player finishes deploying.
-* Each player takes turn to attack at opponents coordinates to destroy all their ships - the (human) player start first
+* Each player takes turn to attack at opponents coordinates to destroy all their ships - the (human) player start first.
+* The game will tell which ship was destroyed - that's given.
 * Whoever destroys all the opponents before wins the game.
 Simple!

 ## Bot logic (pseudo algorithm)
+There are lots of improvements that could be done for the bot intelligence.
+Here is my current implementation for the bot's logic:

-1. Scan the board for not previously hit coordinates and attack at random until a coordinate is found for one of the fleets.
+1. Scan the board for not previously hit coordinates and attack at random until a coordinate is found for one of the opponents' ships.
 The bot records all the coordinates that it attacked to not hit the same coordinate twice.
-2. If a **hit** coordinate is found, attack its top, right, bottom and left side until another **hit** coordinate is found.
-This way, the fleet placement axis - horizontal or vertical - can be found.
+2. If a **hit** coordinate was found, attack either of its top, right, bottom and left side that was not attacked until another **hit** coordinate is found.
+This way, the ship placement axis - horizontal or vertical - can be determined.
-3. Keep attacking the axis until the fleet is destroyed.
-If by any chance, the bot reaches the end of the coordinate and the fleet isn’t destroyed, try the other end until the fleet is destroyed.
-Record the destroyed fleet coordinates.
+3. Keep attacking the axis until the ship is destroyed.
+If, by any chance, the bot reaches the end of the coordinate and the ship isn’t destroyed, try the other end until the ship is destroyed.
+Record the destroyed ship coordinates.
-4. During the process, if the bot happen to hit any other coordinates that was not the destroyed fleet coordinates - this can happen when fleets are place in adjacent coordinates - repeat **2** from the hit coordinates until the fleet(s) are destroyed.
+4. During the process, if the bot happen to hit any other coordinates that was not the destroyed ship coordinates - this can happen when ships are place in adjacent coordinates - it will repeat the process from point **2** from the hit coordinates until the ship is destroyed again.
-5. Else, start from **1** again keeping in mind to not attack *tight coordinates*  because it is just a waste. *Tight coordinates* are ones where it’s top, right, bottom and left coordinates have already been attacked.
+5. Else, start from **1** again keeping in mind to not attack *tight coordinates* because there won't be any ship. *Tight coordinates* are ones where it’s top, right, bottom and left coordinates have already been attacked.

+This should more or less match human decision making for attacking the coordinates except for random attacks.

 ## Planned features
 * Redeploy the ships
-* More controls for mobile, touch screen and feedbacks
+* More controls for mobile and touch screen
-* More responsive design for smaller design - tidying up.
+* More responsive design for smaller design - tidying up the CSS a notch.
-* Allow the user to redeploy a mistakenly placed fleet.
+* Allow the user to redeploy a ship in case the player made a mistake.
-* Implement a better search function instead of random for the bot - as the game progresses, the probability of a fleet being on a certain area increases.
+* Implement a better search function for bot instead of random attack.
+As the game progresses, the probability of a ship being on a certain area increases since we know which ships are remanining on the board.
-* Support more cells on the board and shootout mode with limited attacks available.
+* Support more cells on the board and shootout mode with limited attacks.

-## Conveats
+## Caveats
 The game was meant to be played on desktop.
 Should the user wish to play the game on mobile, this is still fine.
-However, any mouseover effects won’t be available on touch screen device.
-The user can still use the **rotate** button to rotate the placement but it might not be obvious.
-The grid `div` element were created programmatically from javascript and the code uses ES6 arrow syntax.
-So Safari is completely off the table as I’ve noticed some version of Safari browser does not support that arrow syntax hence `div`s won’t even be generated.
+However, any mouseover effects won’t be available on touch screen device unless they **long press** and hold on the cell.

+The code uses ES6 arrow syntax for functions.
+I’ve noticed some version of Safari browser does not support that arrow syntax hence `div`s won’t even be generated.
+So Safari is completely off the table.

+Recommended browser: **Chrome**